Cotya/magento-composer-installer/Milestone/2/index.md

 You can vote once on every solution.
 You are also allowed to write a comment or limit your vote to specific conditions.

 Also, I suggest to wait with voting till the 2013-10-24, because we also allow changes to the subjects we vote about :)

+# Discussion

+Vinai: I think its too early to focus on Magento 2 exclusively.
+Even when it is released, it will be years where Magento 1 still should be supported.
+I don't think even new projects will be built on Magento 2 for about a year from now, assuming that the release date of earliy 2014 is kept.